 At the smaller end of the scale, this is typically a self-builder looking to build a new house for either resale or to live in, usually a small plot that once belonged to a larger garden of the adjoining house; a typical ‘infill’ plot.

-The sites that house-build-plot-of-land-right-to-lightsmall housebuilders are looking at are typically plots for perhaps 2 to 4 houses, again often squeezed into plots sold off from an adjoining property.
+The sites that small housebuilders are looking at are typically plots for perhaps 2 to 4 houses, again often squeezed into plots sold off from an adjoining property.
 Otherwise, they might be plots that once housed former businesses that have now since ceased trading where the owners are looking to sell on their land as a development opportunity.
 Typical examples being small garages, former petrol stations etc.

 The other common scenario is a developer looking at already cleared sites, where perhaps a formerly dilapidated building has been demolished for safety reasons and to reduce maintenance costs.
 These sites have commonly been used for temporary car park uses and, in city centres, are naturally often surrounded by neighbouring properties.
 You will have seen these dotted around.
 Often, these are sites that are ripe for developments for new apartments, which probably most often the intention of the developer.